PagerTree/pt4-docusaurus/learn/incident-management/how-to-calculate-mttr-and-other-common-incident-recovery-metrics.md

 **Error Budget** - The maximum time a system can fail without contractual consequences.

 So, for example, if your service promises 99.9% uptime, your team has 8 hours and 45 minutes of acceptable downtime per year.
-How you spend your downtime is up to you, but preferably, it should be used to innovate and take risks.&#x20;
+How you spend your downtime is up to you, but preferably, it should be used to innovate and take risks.

 The benefit of an error budget approach is that it encourages teams to minimize real incidents and maximize innovation.